joeramirez07/Express-Starter-App/README.md

 > Discover what’s playing — not just what’s on the menu.
 ## 🚀 Description

-Hi, I'm Joe — a lifelong music lover, atmosphere junkie, and budding software engineer.
-TrackOne is a web app that helps people discover the vibe *before* they pick the venue.
-Whether it’s a wine bar playing deep house or a brunch café spinning Motown, this app helps users find experiences curated by **mood**, **music**, and **ambiance**.
+TrackOne is a web application designed to help users discover curated venue experiences based on mood, music, and ambiance.
+Whether it’s a wine bar with deep house or a morning café playing Motown, TrackOne makes it easy to find the right vibe before choosing a place to go.
+This project was developed by Joe Ramirez as part of General Assembly's Software Engineering Immersive.

 TrackOne is for anyone who chooses a restaurant based on the energy it gives off — not just what’s on the menu.